Creighton Players to Watch Against Princeton - Sweet 16

 Friday's Sweet 16 game between the Creighton Bluejays and the Princeton Tigers at KFC Yum!
 Center at 9:00 PM ET features the Bluejays' Baylor Scheierman and the Tigers' Tosan Evbuomwan as players to watch.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!